-Methamphetamine is used as a recreational drug.
-It has strong addictive properties which can cause dependence and put the user at risk of overdose and even death.
-It destroys lives and families, and has many dramatic effects on your physical and mental health.
+Methamphetamine is commonly used as a recreational drug.
+It is a stimulant with strong addictive properties.
+Using methamphetamine can lead to a physical and psychological dependence on the drug and put the user at risk of overdose and death.
+Meth destroys lives and families and has many severe effects on physical and mental health.

-Help is available, even if you’ve relapsed several times.
-Call our helpline, and we will connect you with a knowledgeable and compassionate person ready to listen to your story and suggest a plan to get your life back.
+Professional meth addiction treatment is your best chance to kick the habit.
+Help is available, even if you’ve tried to quit meth but relapsed multiple times in the past.
+Call our meth helpline and we will connect you with a knowledgeable and compassionate advisor who will listen to your story and help you develop a plan to get your life back.

 What Is Methamphetamine?

-Methamphetamine, commonly called blue, ice, meth, poor man’s cocaine, glass, biker’s coffee, batu, or crystal, is a powerful CNS (central nervous system) stimulant and is extremely addictive.
-It is one of the most commonly abused drugs around the world.
-Pharmaceutical methamphetamines are sometimes prescribed to treat ADHD or sleep conditions, but the majority of meth being abused is crystal meth.
+Methamphetamine, commonly called blue, ice, meth, poor man’s cocaine, glass, biker’s coffee, batu, or crystal, is a powerful central nervous system (CNS) stimulant.
+It is an extremely addictive drug and one of the most commonly abused illicit substances worldwide.
+The illegal form of the drug is commonly called crystal meth.
+It is chemically very similar to prescription methamphetamines that are prescribed to treat attention deficit hyperactivity disorder (ADHD) and certain sleep conditions.

-Crystal meth is an illicit substance that is illegally manufactured using inexpensive and easily obtained chemicals and over-the-counter cold medications.
-The majority of meth being abused in the U.S. is made in Mexico and trafficked into the U.S. by cartels.
+Crystal meth can be easily manufactured using inexpensive and widely available chemicals and over-the-counter cold medications.
+The majority of meth distributed in the U.S. is manufactured in Mexico and trafficked into the U.S. by drug cartels across the land border.

-Crystal meth is a hard crystalline substance that is glasslike but can be converted to powder or liquid form.
-[1]It is a derivative of amphetamines and produces a powerful and energetic high.
-Meth use can have devastating consequences like the loss of memory, psychotic behavior, heightened aggression, and malnourishment.
-Crystal meth is especially dangerous because it contains ingredients that are highly toxic.
+Appearance wise, crystal meth is a hard crystalline substance that is glasslike but can be converted to powder or liquid form.
+[1] It is a derivative of amphetamines and produces a powerful and intense high.
+Crystal meth can be especially dangerous because it contains ingredients that are highly toxic.
+Meth use can have devastating health consequences, including memory loss, psychotic behavior, increased aggression, and malnourishment.

 How Is Methamphetamine Used?

-Meth provides a high that is much stronger than cocaine and lasts much longer.
-It can be smoked, snorted, injected, or taken orally.
-Meth is long-acting, and remains in the system for a much longer time than other stimulants.
-After 12 hours of taking meth, 50% of the drug remains in the bloodstream.
+People abuse meth in various ways.
+It can be smoked, snorted, injected, or ingested by mouth.
+Meth is long-acting and remains in the system for a much longer time than other stimulants.
+About 12 hours of using meth, 50% of the drug still remains in the bloodstream.
+This makes meth a popular drug because it provides a high that is much stronger and longer lasting than cocaine.

 Street Value of Methamphetamine

-• In 1995 in California an intervention was attempted to disrupt the market for meth by restricting the supply of precursors (ephedrine and pseudoephedrine).
+• In 1995, in California, an intervention was attempted to disrupt the market for meth by restricting the supply of precursors (ephedrine and pseudoephedrine).
 This led to a tripling in price and a fall in purity from 90% to 20%.
-However, prices returned to normal within 4 months, and within 18 months hospital admissions from meth and the purity of meth had returned to normal levels.[3]
+However, prices returned to normal within 4 months, and within 18 months, hospital admissions from meth and the purity of meth had returned to pre-intervention levels.
+[3]

-• The price per gram of meth has been falling over time, while purity has been increasing.
+• The price per gram of meth has been falling over time and the purity has been increasing.
 Meth users typically pay around $15–$25 per hit (0.25 grams) of meth.
-Prices of meth differ largely based on what region of the country you are in.
+Prices of meth can vary considerably based on the location and demand and supply.

 Health Effects of Methamphetamine